yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cframewnd-class.md

 ### <a name="parameters"></a>Parametry

-*bShow*<br/>
+*bPokaż*<br/>
-Określa, czy należące do systemu Windows mają być pokazywane czy ukryte.
+Określa, czy posiadane okna mają być wyświetlane, czy ukryte.

 ## <a name="see-also"></a>Zobacz też